-To understand a given protein’s stability is to gain insight into its structure and its function.
-Light changes to protein architecture or its environment can significantly alter its biological activity — for better or for worse.
+If you want to gain insight into your protein’s structure and function, start by monitoring its stability.
+Even slight changes to your protein’s architecture or environment can significantly alter its biological activity — for better or for worse.

-Does the protein unfold at a given pH?
+There are lots of questions about stability that help you understand your protein’s behavior.
+For example: Does the protein unfold at a given pH?
 Does the presence of certain molecules cause aggregation?
 What changes to secondary structures cause measurable changes in activity?
 How can we explain its binding mechanisms?
 Does a recombinant protein denature before it reaches its target?
-These are the types of questions that are addressed by observing protein stability.
+How will antibody formulations behave at higher concentrations?

-- The unfolding transition temperature (Tm), is the point at which 50% of the protein is unfolded.
+1. The unfolding transition temperature (Tm), is the point at which 50% of the protein is unfolded.
 Proteins with a higher Tm are more stable because a greater input of energy is required to reach the unfolding transition.
-Because Tm is an accurate and established metric for assessing protein stability, it’s an essential parameter to determine.
+Tm is among the most common of parameters to monitor when determining protein stability.

-- Tonset is the detectable temperature at which a protein begins to unfold.
-Particularly in temperature-sensitive situations, it’s important to understand when a protein will denature and lose its activity.
+2. Tonset or Ton is the temperature at which a protein begins to unfold.
+In temperature-sensitive situations, it’s important to understand when a protein will denature and lose its activity.

-- Aggregation temperature (Tagg) is the point in which proteins exhibit a tendency to aggregate.
-It’s important to measure this parameter because aggregated proteins are caused by misfolding.
-Aggregated proteins lose their effectiveness and are also associated with several disorders.
+3. Onset of turbidity (Tturb) is the point at which proteins exhibit a tendency to aggregate into large, amorphous particles.
+It’s important to measure this parameter because misfolded proteins lead to aggregation.
+Aggregated proteins lose their effectiveness and are associated with several disorders.

-Altogether, these parameters provide valuable information in basic protein characterization to both basic research and industry applications.
-Insights from protein stability can lead to new findings in protein activity, binding partners, kinetics, drug development, and more.
+Each of these parameters provides valuable information about protein characterization.
+Insights from protein stability analyses improve understanding and outcomes for protein activity, binding partners, kinetics, drug development, and more.